Joseph and Lucy Foster Sexton House

-The house was restored during 1990-91 as part of the development of a Quality Suites Inn, which is a 75-unit motor hotel.
+The house was restored during 1990–91 as part of the development of a Quality Suites Inn, which is a 75-unit motor hotel.

 The home still remains on the original property.
-Pacifica Suites Hotel was developed on the property as a hotel with 87 suites.
+The house currently shares the site with the Steward Hotel.
 The second floor of the home is now a one bedroom apartment that is leased out to long term corporate guests.
 The first floor is available for business and social functions.